FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 10.rst

 .. image:: ../img/Advanced-Workshop/Lesson043.png

-**Natural**
+Natural
+^^^^^^^^

 N type channels are interpolated using the Interpolator.exe program.
 This method will outline how to call the interpolator and reload the data.

-**Important Note: If this process needs to be repeated for any reason, click Schematize button before repeating anything beyond this step.**
+.. note:: If this process needs to be repeated for any reason, click Schematize button before repeating
+          anything beyond this step.

 1. Click the Create CHAN.DAT, XSEC.DAT, AND CHANBANK.DAT button.